sparna-git/sparnatural-ai/README.md

 However the integration of AI Agents poses different challenges, and _cannot be properly achieved with only a client-side component_ talking directly with an AI Agent.
 In particular because this requires authentication tokens that cannot be inserted as plain text into HTML code.

 This is why all the integration is done trough a server-side component called [**"Sparnatural platform"**](https://github.com/sparna-git/sparnatural-platform).
-The platform is a central server exposing the API needed for Sparnatural components (Sparnatural itself but also [Sparnatural history](https://github.com/sparna-git/Sparnatural-history)), especially the query-2-text and text-2-query services described below.
+The platform is a central server exposing the API needed for Sparnatural components (Sparnatural itself but also [Sparnatural history](https://github.com/sparna-git/Sparnatural-history)), especially the `query2text` and `text2query` services described below.

-In addition to **AI integration**, this platform will bring additionnal added-value services, such as **query logging**, **usage statistics**, or **entity reconciliation** (for [OpenRefine reconciliation](https://openrefine.org/docs/manual/reconciling)).
+In addition to **AI integration**, this platform will bring additionnal added-value services, such as **sparql proxying**, **query logging**, **usage statistics**, or **entity reconciliation** (for [OpenRefine reconciliation](https://openrefine.org/docs/manual/reconciling)).
 Other services can be progressively added in the future.

 The Sparnatural platform is open-source but is not meant to be deployed on-premises by each user : it can remain hosted by Sparna.
 It will be configured for each new deployment of Sparnatural wishing to use AI integration or the added value features mentioned above.